 The spillway at the Martindale reservoir had been repaired.

-Purchase Water Company sold its holdings to the Jersey Shore Water Company, a subsidiary of the General Water Works and increased the capacity of the reservoir to 18,000,000 gallons by removing the soil from the bottom.
+Portage Water Company sold its holdings to the Jersey Shore Water Company, a subsidiary of the General Water Works and increased the capacity of the reservoir to 18,000,000 gallons by removing the soil from the bottom.

 The Martindale reservoir spillway had washed out entirely and a new spillway was built.

-The Authority was created, under the Pennsuylvania Municipal Authorities Act of 1945, as amended and supplemented, on February 5, 1942.
+The Authority was created, under the Pennsylvania Municipal Authorities Act of 1945, as amended and supplemented, on February 5, 1942.
 In April 1942, negotiations began with the Jersey Shore Water Company.
 The authority assumed control on October 1, 1942.

 In time the Martindale reservoir spillway developed cracks in the concrete sides and underflow, and there was danger that the concrete sides would collapse and destroy the supply of water.
 The authority engaged the Pressure Concrete Company to make the repairs.